Website Copywriting Fees

 Effective copywriters that have a track record of generating sales do not come cheap.
 They know their craft is in high demand, because they represent incredible value.
-It’s not enough to think of the cost based on the fee alone, but also how many sales it will bring in (or conversely, how many sales you could lose).
+It’s not enough to think of the cost based on fees alone, but also how many sales it will generate (or, conversely, how many sales you could lose).
 Therefore, a service that seems cheap may actually be expensive if you end up attracting fewer sales.
 Sign up for an account today if you want to get real value for your investment.

 Copywriting Fee Depends on the Amount of Research Involved

 The work of a copywriter goes beyond just the number of words written.
 Excellent copy is rooted in sufficient prospect, product and competitor research.
-Research is probably the most time consuming aspect, because the success or failure of the copy hinges on it.
-How much research that is needed will in turn affect the fee.
+Research is probably the most time-consuming aspect, because the success or failure of the copy hinges on it.
+How much research is needed will, in turn, affect the fee.

-Copywriters that are specialised in a particular field (such as finance, health or direct mail) are generally more expensive.
-However, they also come with lesser risk, because they understand the industry thoroughly – its guidelines and restrictions – and have a record of generating sales in that particular field.
+The charges for copywriters that specialise in a particular field (such as finance, health or direct mail) are generally more expensive.
+However, they also come with a lower risk, because they understand the industry thoroughly – its guidelines and restrictions – and have a record of generating sales in that particular niece.
 Businesses that operate in sensitive niches usually opt for specialised copywriters, as not adhering to specific guidelines in such an industry could be disastrous for the brand.
 Furthermore, writing effective copies or adverts within such guidelines and restrictions requires creativity and experience.

 What Makes a Good Copy and How Much is it Worth?

-The proof of a good copy is in how much sales or results it delivers.
+The proof of a good copy is in how many sales or results it delivers.
 However, that doesn’t mean you shouldn’t be able to identify a good copy when reading one.
-In fact, it’s important you can recognise elements of a good copy, so you can make an educated guess (with regards its worth) before paying.
-However, a copy you think is not good may in fact be excellent, so you have to be cautious and understand the thinking behind it before you pass judgement.
+In fact, it’s important you can recognise elements of a good copy, so you can make an educated guess (with regards to its worth) before paying.
+However, a copy you think is not good may, in fact, be excellent, so you have to be cautious and understand the thinking behind it before you pass judgement.

 The type of copy also matters.
 Some copies may require a lot more thinking than words.
-For instance, a 30 seconds radio ad requires skill and a lot of thought to ensure the message is delivered clearly and enticingly.
+For instance, a 30-second radio ad requires skill and a lot of thought to ensure the message is delivered clearly and enticingly.
 Each word has to be carefully selected to ensure it delivers the required result.
 We also help brands write blog posts or content (to be posted on other sites) that doesn’t require us to sell a product explicitly.
-Such projects are easier and require less time and research.
+These projects are simpler and require less time and research.
 Subsequently, our copywriting fees for those are lower.